Pancreatic ductal adenocarcinoma

 - T1 FS: hypointense cf. normal pancreas 5

-- T1 + C (Gd): slower enhancement than normal pancreas, therefore dynamic injection with fat saturation with arterial phase imaging is ideal
+- T1 + C (Gd): slower enhancement than the normal pancreas, therefore dynamic injection with fat saturation with arterial phase imaging is ideal

 - T2/FLAIR: variable (therefore not very useful), depending on the amount of reactive desmoplastic reaction 1,5